onborodin/vam/README.md

-# VAM - Web mail account manager
+# VAM - OpenVPN account manager

 ### The application wrote with